Customize Consent Preferences

 SuspendedDigital card is suspended and not available for use

-Cards can be suspended for various reasons, including a request from you or the card holder, or a Swan action in the case of suspicious activity.
+Cards can be suspended for various reasons, including a request from you or the cardholder, or a Swan action in the case of suspicious activity.

 Next steps: